mnapoli/simplex/README.md

 - `Simplex\Container` implements [`ContainerInterface`](https://github.com/container-interop/container-interop/blob/master/src/Interop/Container/ContainerInterface.php), which means the following methods exist:
     - `$container->get($id)` which is an alias to `$container[$id]`
     - `$container->has($id)` which is an alias to `isset($container[$id])`
+- the constructor takes an optional `ContainerInterface $rootContainer = null` argument to support the [delegate lookup feature](https://github.com/container-interop/container-interop/blob/master/docs/Delegate-lookup.md): if provided, this container will be injected in factories instead
 - service providers have been completely replaced by [container-interop's service providers](https://github.com/container-interop/service-provider): that allows to load cross-framework modules in this container
 - it is possible to extend a previously non-existing entry with `$container->extend()` (for compatibility reasons with cross-framework service providers)